JimmyALiu/FoodBankConnect/README.md

 directory and from the client directory.

 ### Building
-To build the project use `npm build` from server.
+To build the project use `npm run build` from server.
 Then, use `npm build` from the client directory.

 ### Running
 To run the project, first ensure that a server is active by using `npm run` from the server directory.
 Then, use `npm run` from the client directory.

 ### Testing
-To run the automated tests manually, use `npm run` from the test folders.
+To run the automated tests do `npm test` from server and client folders respectively.
+'npm start:intake' for the server side allow you to see what the output of the current database is.
+A manual test to alleviate fears lmao.

 ## Repository Layout
 There are two directories: